harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ```
 npm install pug --save
 ```
+If you are interested, you can learn more about [getting started with Pug](https://pugjs.org/api/getting-started.html).

 Next, we will add our Pug views: one for each page.
 ```
 cd src